Birmingham pub bombings: What we know

 Why were the inquests halted?

-An inquest was opened and adjourned days after the attack but because the case was subject to a criminal investigation - which resulted in the conviction of six men - it was never resumed.
+An inquest was opened and adjourned days after the attack but because the case was subject to a criminal investigation - which resulted in the conviction of the Birmingham Six - it was never resumed.

 Why are the inquests being resumed now?